nashcom/domino-startscript/rc_domino_readme.txt

 Images derived from CentOS 7.4 and higher are supported.

 A Docker image doesn't have a full systemd implementation and start/stop cannot be implemented leveraging systemd.
-Therefore the start script comes with a separate Docker entry point script "domino_docker_entrypoint.sh" The script can be used in your Docker build script and you can include the start script into your own Docker images.
+Therefore the start script comes with a separate Docker entry point script "entrypoint.sh" The script can be used in your Docker build script and you can include the start script into your own Docker images.

 The entry point script takes care of start and stop of the server by invoking the rc_domino_start script directly.